The Complete Tick Chart Guide + Heikin Ashi Candlesticks

 Most traders look at time based charts, however there is another (better) option (in my opinion), the tick chart.
 In this post I will share how I use tick charts for gaining an edge over the competition.

-I use thinkorswim® for my charts (now powered by TDAmeritrade), but tick charts are available on most platforms.
-Click here to open an account.
+I use thinkorswim® for my charts (now powered by TDAmeritrade).

 Tick Chart Overview